-If an accident occurs, a standard Homeowners Insurance policy covers fire damage to your home and property, including plants, trees and shrubs (minus your deductible).
+If an accident occurs, a standard Homeowners Insurance policy covers fire damage to your home and, to a more limited extent, your property, including plants, trees and shrubs (minus your deductible).
 The same policy also provides coverage if your home is damaged due to the negligence of others (in the event your neighbor's fireworks display ignites your home or landscape).
 Your Homeowners Insurance also covers injuries to guests up to the limits of your Liability Coverage.